Fixed Effects Binary Choice Models with Three or More Periods: Identification

 \subsection{Necessary and sufficient conditions for identification}

 The discussion above implies that with $T=\tau+1=2$, $\beta_0$ is identified by \eqref{eq:condit_mom} as soon as $\E\left[(X_1-X_2)(X_1-X_2)'\right]$ is nonsingular.
 We now turn to the more difficult case where $T-1=\tau>1$.
-Let $B$ denote the identification region obtained with our conditional moment conditions, namely
+Let $B$ denote the identified set of $\beta_0$ obtained with our conditional moment conditions, namely